P-p-H-d/mlib/README.md

 ##### bool bitset\_parse\_str(bitset\_t array, const char str[], const char **endp)

-Parse the string 'str' that is assumed to be a string representation of a bitset and set 'array' to this representation.
+Parse the formatted string 'str' that is assumed to be a string representation of a bitset and set 'array' to this representation.
 It returns true if success, false otherwise.
 If endp is not NULL, it sets '*endp' to the pointer of the first character not